louadi/NEASE/README.md

 ```

-Visualize a pathway in the PPI:
+#### Visualize a pathway in the PPI:

-generate an HTML file with the network [example](https://tender-elion-977996.netlify.app/).
+Generate an HTML file with the network [example](https://tender-elion-977996.netlify.app/).

 path_id: Pathway ID.
 You can find pathways id in the enrichment table results.

 file: A string representing a local file path for the html file.

-k: float  -  Float Position nodes using Fruchterman-Reingold force-directed algorithm is a parameter to be tuned by the user
+k: float  -  A Float for the algorithm  Fruchterman-Reingold force-directed for nodes positions to be tuned by the user.
+You might need to run the functions multiple times for the optimal visualizations.
         [more details](networkx.org/documentation/stable/reference/generated/networkx.drawing.layout.spring_layout.html).

-auto_open: Boolean

 ```python
 events.Vis_path("R-HSA-5674135",file='AS data/enrichment/',k=0.8)